ImageMagick/ImageMagick-Windows/Readme.md

 ### Build ImageMagick

-Depending on which options where chosen when running `configure.exe` one of the following solutions will be created in the `VisualMagick` folder:
+Depending on which options were chosen when running `configure.exe` one of the following solutions will be created in the `VisualMagick` folder:

 - VisualDynamicMT.sln (Dynamic Multi-threaded DLL runtimes)